-Flooding in Informal Communities: Residents’ Response Strategies to Flooding and their Sustainability Implications in Old Fadama, Accra
+Flooding in Informal Communities: Residents’ Response Strategies to Flooding and Their Sustainability Implications in Old Fadama, Accra

 Research output: Chapter in Book/Report/Conference proceedingChapterpeer-review